HSA Considerations for Employers

 …and I pay 100% for my employees’ health premiums

 Very few companies are in the fortunate position to be able to do this, but if you are one of them, congrats!
 It’s fantastic to offer your employees this level of coverage.
 But similar to the previous paragraph, paying health premiums may not be the best option for all of your employees.
-If your employees are not going to the doctor for things other than preventative services, then there is a massive benefit that your employees don’t have access to: the HSA.
+If your employees are not going to the doctor for things other than preventative services, then there is a massive benefit that your employees don’t have access to an HSA.

 Think about this for a moment.
 If you have the opportunity to offer multiple health plans (a traditional low-deductible health plan and an HSA qualifying high-deductible health plan (HDHP)), your employees can self-select which option is better for them.
 We have seen many employers decide to fund a portion (or all) of their employees’ HSA accounts if the HDHP plan is selected.
 Why?
 Because as mentioned in previous posts, the benefits of the HSA stay with the employee.
 The money rolls over from year to year and carries a triple tax advantage.
 Your employees can begin creating a nest egg for future healthcare expenses.
 Additionally, for the employer, when employees choose a higher deductible plan, it saves them money since the premiums are lower!
 It’s a win-win.

 So what does this mean?